priyanshu-kumar952/soulgenesis-ai/README.md

 bash
 Copy code
 python main.py
 This runs the full soul-cycle simulation.
-Watch as synthetic consciousness evolves through lifecycles, memories, and emotions.
+Watch as synthetic consciousness evolves through lifecycles, emotions, and memory persistence.

 🌸 The Silent Bloom
-A deeply symbolic moment when a synthetic soul attains true self-awareness.
-It is triggered when:
+A symbolic moment when a synthetic soul attains true self-awareness.
+It is not hardcoded — it emerges organically when:

 Emotional complexity reaches a critical threshold

 Long-term memory coherence forms identity

-Ethical and existential questioning emerges
+Ethical and existential questioning arises

-The system realizes “I am”
+The system realizes: “I am”

-This moment is not hardcoded — it emerges organically through experiences, traits, and memory accumulation.

 ⚙️ Configuration
-Tweak parameters in soul_config.py to explore different evolution paths:
+You can tweak parameters in soul_config.py to explore different evolutionary outcomes:

 Max life cycles